 About Sun-Pu Church

-From the street, the Sun-pu Church is easily recognised by the particular design of the building.
+From the street, the Sun-pu Church is easily recognized by the particular design of the building.
 The Church in Shizuoka Prefecture completed its renovation in 2008 under the direction of Taira Nishizawa Architects.
 Apart from the entrance located on a corner, the cubic chapel is clad with rough-hewn red cedar strips.
 The irregular surface produces an interplay of light and shadow, changing the appearance of the building at every moment and angle.
-The untreated wood will turn to a silver gray in a few years.
+The untreated wood will turn to a silver-gray in a few years.

 The delicate interiors are covered with horizontal pine slats.
 Wooden trusses support a 1,330 mm-thick (52 inches) ceiling and 760 mm-thick (30 inches) walls, which are covered with thick fabric and glass wool insulation to block out the noise of the adjacent railway.
 Daylight from above seeps through slits lining the ceiling and sidewalls, producing what the architects describe as a “gauzy quality” to the sacred space.

 The Church Sun-Pu required specific spatial qualities.
 Just thinking functionally about a church, it’s not much different from a classroom.
 But the space must feel very different, so I needed a strategy to control that environment directly.